 Shop by RoomLiving RoomCoffee and Accent Tables

-Keeps uses solid wood, plant-based oil stain, and water-based adhesives to make their sturdy coffee tables that are meant to last.
-They are also very transparent about brand names (Rubio Monocoat and Titebond II), which is uncommon in the solid wood furniture world, and the transparency is much appreciated.
+Keeps makes modern solid wood coffee tables with plant-based oil stain, and water-based adhesives.
+Healthy and cute.
+They are also very transparent about brand names (Rubio Monocoat and Titebond II), which is uncommon in the solid wood furniture world, and I love the transparency.

 More Healthy Design for You